bbc/psammead/packages/components/psammead-headings/README.md

 );
 ```

-`SubHeading` components can be used as page anchors when passed an `id` prop.
+`SubHeading` and `PageHeading` components can be used as page anchors when passed an `id` attribute.
 To take the above usage as an example:

 ```jsx
 <SubHeading id="some-subheadline" script={latin} service="news">